tldr-pages/tldr/pages/linux/ntpq.md

 `ntpq --interactive`

-- Print list of ntp peers:
+- Print a list of NTP peers:

 `ntpq --peers`